sdiehl/write-you-a-haskell/000_introduction.md

 Code Generation
 ---------------

-From the core language we will either evaluate it on top of a high-level interpreter written in Haskell itself, or into another intermediate language like C or LLVM which can itself be compiled into native code.
+After translating an expression to the core language we will either evaluate it with a high-level interpreter written in Haskell itself, or translate it to another intermediate language (such as LLVM IR or GHC's Cmm) which can be compiled into native code.
+This intermediate language abstracts over the process of assigning values to, and moving values between CPU registers and main memory.

+As an example, the statement

 ```haskell
 let f x = x + 1
 ```

-Quite often this process will involve another intermediate representation which abstracts over the process of assigning and moving values between CPU registers and main memory.
-LLVM and GHC's Cmm are two target languages serving this purpose.
+which corresponds to the following assembly instructions:

 ```haskell
 f: